universalbit-dev/gekko-m4-globular-cluster/docs/android-termux.md

 ```

-unfortunately the installation  is not successful (nodejs 16) and trying to use the node_modules archives
+unfortunately the installation  is not successful (nodejs 16: required noddejs12) and trying to use the node_modules archives.